Friday Science Seminars

 This weekly seminar series will cover a wide variety of topics from academic, industrial, commercial, and non-profit sectors in the fields of Biology, Chemistry and Physics, Mathematics and Computer Science.

-- The lectures are scheduled on Fridays from 3:30 – 5:00 pm in the SOU Science Auditorium, Science Building room 151
+- The lectures are usually scheduled on Fridays from 3:30 – 5:00 pm in the SOU Science Auditorium, Science Building room 151

 - These events are free and open to the public.
 Refreshments are provided courtesy of the STEM Division.